Skip to content

 Who uses it: Warehouse staff (warehouse staff, receivers)

-Purpose: Physically process the restocking, verify products, assign bins, and finalize receipt.
+Purpose: Physically process the Dropship, verify products, assign bins, and finalize receipt.

 Physical Verification